Prosen-Ghosh/llm_demo/60-day-bootcamp/day-1/async_llm_orchestrator/README.md

 *   **Pydantic Models**: Robust request and response validation and serialization.
 *   **Containerized Deployment**: Ready for Docker and Docker Compose deployment.
 *   **Health Checks**: Integrated health check endpoint for monitoring.

+## Purpose

+The main purpose of this project is to provide a scalable and resilient service that can handle a high volume of LLM requests.
+It aims to simplify the process of interacting with various LLM providers by offering a single, unified API.
+This is particularly useful for applications that need to leverage multiple models from different providers without implementing custom logic for each one.

 ## Core Concepts & Architecture